derivexyz/v2-core/docs/accounts.md

 ### 1. Symmetric transactions

 Transfers that subtract amount `x` from one account and add amount `x` to another account can be initiated by anyone using `Account.submitTransfers`.
-During the transfer, `Accounts.sol` passes information (the caller, old balance, transfer amount, etc) to the **Asset** through `IAsset.handleAdjustment`.
+During the transfer, `SubAccounts.sol` passes information (the caller, old balance, transfer amount, etc) to the **Asset** through `IAsset.handleAdjustment`.
 In return, the asset returns the final balance and access requirements.
 This is called the `asset hook`.

-`Accounts.sol` also passess relevant information (the caller, accountId) to the **Manager** through `IManager.handleAdjustment` to determine if the final state of the account is valid.
+`SubAccounts.sol` also passess relevant information (the caller, accountId) to the **Manager** through `IManager.handleAdjustment` to determine if the final state of the account is valid.
 This is called the `manager hook`

 ### 2. Adjustments initiated by managers